 Allah's Apostle regarded illegal the price of a dog, the earnings of a prostitute, and the charges taken by a soothsayer.

 Keeping a dog as a pet, he warned, increased your odds of going to Hell.

 That he heard Allah's Apostle saying, "If somebody keeps a dog that is neither used for farm work nor for guarding the livestock, he will lose one Qirat (of the reward) of his good deeds every day."

-The Prophet was very much into generalizations.
-As an example, following is a sweeping statement about people in debt.
+Muhammad was very much into deprecating generalizations.
+As an example, the following is a sweeping statement about people in debt.

 Allah's Apostle used to invoke Allah in the prayer saying, "O Allah, I seek refuge with you from all sins, and from being in debt."

 Someone said, O Allah's Apostle!
 (I see you) very often you seek refuge with Allah from being in debt.